 - Click on the link: https://www.webex.com/test-meeting.html

 - Enter your Name and Email Address, then click the Join.
-Your test meeting will load.
+Follow the prompt to install the Webex desktop app and your test meeting will load.

 - This is followed by a dialog box stating ‘The host has not yet joined the meeting’.
 Click OK to close the dialog box.